AdobeDocs/experience-manager-65.en/help/assets/manage-assets.md

     * Channels/devices through which the asset was used
     * Creative solutions where the asset was recently used

-   For more details, see [Asset Insights](/help/assets/asset-insights.md).
+   For more details, see [Assets Insights](/help/assets/asset-insights.md).

 1. Click **[!UICONTROL Save & Close]**.
 1. Navigate to the [!DNL Assets] user interface.
 The edited metadata properties, including title, description, ratings, and so on are displayed on the asset card in Card view and under relevant columns in the List view.